chungminhtu/bealesd.github.io/blogs/AsyncConstructors.md

 # The Async Constructor

 ## The Problem
 You want to run some asynchronous code in your class constructor.
-You wisely believe that adding **async** beofre the word **constructor** will work, as shown below (figure 1).
+You wisely believe that adding **async** before the word **constructor** will work, as shown below (figure 1).

 #### Figure 1 - async constructor (not working)
 ```javascript exampleBad